 Sneem is a beautiful village located on the South coast of the Iveragh Peninsula approximately midway between Kenmare and Waterville.
-It is on the Ring of Kerry and The Wild Atlantic Way and it straddles the Sneem River which flows into a long inlet of Kenmare Bay.
+It is on the Ring of Kerry and The Wild Atlantic Way and it straddles the River Sneem which flows into a long inlet of Kenmare Bay.
 This is one of the favourite stopping off points of travellers on The Ring of Kerry.

 What’s in Sneem?